-- 1. Catholic 'looked after children' 1 and Catholic children who previously looked after, but ceased to be so because they were adopted 2 (or made subject to 'Child Arrangements Orders' 3), or 'special guardianship orders' 4.
+- Catholic 'looked after children'1 with a 'Certificate of Catholic Practice' and Catholic children with a 'Certificate of Catholic Practice' who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, but ceased to be so because they were adopted 2 (or made subject to 'Child Arrangements Orders'3), or 'special guardianship orders'4.
 Places are allocated to children in public care according to chapter 7, section 2 of the School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012. - 2.
-Children, from a 'family' with a 'Certificate of Catholic Practice 6, who are baptised 'Catholics' and who have 'siblings' in our main school at the time of admission. - 3.
-Children, from a family with a 'Certificate of Catholic Practice', who are baptised Catholics, 'resident'10 in St. Joseph's Parish11, Stevenage New Town or The Church of the Transfiguration Stevenage Old Town. - 4.
-Children, from a family with a 'Certificate of Catholic Practice', who are baptised Catholics, resident in any other parishes and for whom St Vincent de Paul Catholic Primary School is their nearest Catholic Primary School. - 5.
+Children, from a 'family'5 with a 'Certificate of Catholic Practice6, who are baptised 'Catholics'7 and who have 'siblings'8 in our main9 school at the time of admission. - 3.
+Children, from a family with a 'Certificate of Catholic Practice', who are baptised Catholics, 'resident'10 in St. Joseph's Parish11, Stevenage New Town or The Church of the Transfiguration Stevenage Old Town.

+- 4. Children, from a family with a 'Certificate of Catholic Practice', who are baptised Catholics, resident in any other parishes and for whom St Vincent de Paul Catholic Primary School is their nearest Catholic Primary School. - 5.
 Children, from a family with a 'Certificate of Catholic Practice', who are baptised Catholics and for whom St Vincent de Paul Catholic Primary School is not their nearest Catholic Primary School. - 6.
-Other Baptised Catholic children.

-- 7. Other 'looked after children and children who have been adopted (or made subject to Child Arrangements orders or special quardianship orders'. - 8.
-Families who are undergoing a Catholic Baptismal preparation course leading to Baptism before the child begins school, and this is verified in writing by a Catholic priest or members of the 'Eastern Christian Church 12 as defined in Diocesan Guidance whose membership is confirmed in writing by their priest or who can provide a certificate of baptism. - 9.
-Christians' 15 and this is verified in writing by their minister or who can provide a certificate of baptism. - 10.
-Children of other Christian demominations15. - 11.
-Children of other faiths16, whose membership of the faith community is confirmed by a letter from their faith leader. - 12.
+Other Baptised Catholic children. - 7.
+Other 'looked after children and children who have been adopted (or made subject to Child Arrangements orders or special guardianship orders'. - 8.
+Families who are undergoing a Catholic Baptismal preparation course leading to Baptism before the child begins school, and this is verified in writing by a Catholic priest or members of an 'Eastern Christian Church42 as defined in Diocesan Guidance who can provide a certificate of baptism or reception. - 9.
+Children of other Christian demominations15 with either a certificate of baptism or a letter from their minister confirming membership of the faith community. - 10.
+Children of other faiths16, whose membership of the faith community is confirmed by a letter from their faith leader. - 11.
 Any other children.